 Part of our growth strategy depends on our ability to increase sales of our security solutions and add new customers for our public safety solution in markets outside of the United States.
 Our security solutions include ShotSpotter Missions, ShotSpotter Labs, ShotSpotter SecureCampus and ShotSpotter SiteSecure.
-We are focused on expanding the sales of these solutions into new markets, but customers in these new markets may not be receptive or sales may be delayed beyond our expectations, causing our revenues growth and growth prospects to suffer.
+We are focused on expanding the sales of these solutions into new markets, but customers in these new markets may not be receptive or sales may be delayed beyond our expectations, causing our revenue growth and growth prospects to suffer.
 During the COVID-19 pandemic and any associated impact on economic conditions, this risk is more pronounced than usual.
-For example, we expect that universities evaluating ShotSpotter SecureCampus may choose to delay their decisions to purchase such solution from us or deploy it while the reopening of school campuses in the fall of 2020 remains uncertain.